denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 > `document.all` used to be a way to access DOM elements, in particular with old versions of IE. While it has never been a standard it was broadly used in the old age JS code.
-When the standard progressed with new APIs (such as `document.getElementById`) this API call became obsolete and the standard commitee had to decide what to do with it.
+When the standard progressed with new APIs (such as `document.getElementById`) this API call became obsolete and the standard committee had to decide what to do with it.
 Because of its broad use they decided to keep the API but introduce a willful violation of the JavaScript specification.
 > The reason why it responds to `false` when using the [Strict Equality Comparison](https://www.ecma-international.org/ecma-262/#sec-strict-equality-comparison) with `undefined` while `true` when using the [Abstract Equality Comparison](https://www.ecma-international.org/ecma-262/#sec-abstract-equality-comparison) is due to the willful violation of the specification that explicitly allows that.
 >
 > &mdash; [“Obsolete features - document.all”](https://html.spec.whatwg.org/multipage/obsolete.html#dom-document-all) at WhatWG - HTML spec